sajal-0/Maven-ECI-CRUD-Project/README.md

 - Accepted Candidate Count by Assembly: Count candidates with "Accepted" status by a specific assembly.

 ## Technologies
-Java: Core programming language used to build the application.
+Java: Core programming language used to build the application.<be>
-JDBC: To connect and interact with a SQL database.
+JDBC: To connect and interact with a SQL database.<br>
-SQL Database: Stores all candidate data for retrieval and modification.
+SQL Database: Stores all candidate data for retrieval and modification.<be>

 ## Usage